 Canadian trumpeter Mike Herriott, a respected multi-instrumentalist in both the classical and jazz genres, is in demand as a lead trumpeter, jazz improviser, orchestral soloist, bassist, arranger, and composer.
 He has toured extensively in North America and Southeast Asia and has shared the stage with a host of luminaries, including Maynard Ferguson, Rob McConnell, Doc Severinsen, Arturo Sandoval, Michael Bublé, Slide Hampton, Kenny Wheeler, Phil Nimmons, Maria Schneider, Seth MacFarlane, and more.

-His recording career is diverse, including CDs, radio, television and film soundtracks, including with the Canadian Brass (2011 Juno nomination), the Vancouver Winter Olympics Opening and Closing Ceremonies (2011 Emmy award), Michael Bublé, Jann Arden, and Paul Brandt.
+His diverse recording career spans albums, radio, television, and film soundtracks, including with the Canadian Brass (2011 Juno nomination), the opening and closing ceremonies of the Vancouver Winter Olympics (2011 Emmy award), Michael Bublé, Jann Arden, and Paul Brandt.

-The recording Back to Bach is Mike’s first studio collaboration with his beloved wife, Ofra Harnoy.
+On The Rock is Mike’s second recording collaboration with his beloved wife, Ofra Harnoy.